hellenike/textbook/docs/topics/module4/interrogative-indefinite/index.md

 ### Interrogative pronoun
 Interrogative pronouns are so named because they are used to ask questions.
 The interrogative pronouns in English are *who?*, *which?*, and *what?*.
-> Who goes there?
+> **Who** goes there?
 >
-> Whom did she see?
+> **Whom** did she see?
 >
-> Which do they want?
+> **Which** do they want?
 >
-> What did he do?
+> **What** did he do?

-We have already seen in that these English words are used as relative pronouns as well, and so the context of their use—-whether in a question or a relative clause--indicates the type of pronoun.
+We have already seen in that these English words are used as relative pronouns as well, and so the context of their use—-whether in a question or a relative clause—-indicates the type of pronoun.
 Ancient Greek has different pronouns for these uses.

 As we saw with the relative pronoun, the English pronoun *who* when it is interrogative is inflected: *who* is nominative, *whose* is the possessive genitive, and *whom* is the objective case, used with prepositions in English and as the object of the verb, corresponding to other uses of the genitive, and uses of the dative and the accusative.

 Like *which* and *what* in English, the interrogative pronoun in ancient Greek can also be used as an interrogative adjectives, modifying a noun.
-> Which friend did she see?
+> **Which friend** did she see?
 >
-> What crime did he commit?
+> **What crime** did he commit?

 In ancient Greek the interrogative pronoun and adjective is τίς, τί.
 It belongs to the third declension, and it has one set of forms for the masculine and feminine, and another for the neuter.